Review date – 2017

 Play on your own or play with 3 friends in 4 player local.
 I only had the opportunity to play by myself, but It’s clear that this is a game that would benefit most by being played at the shank of a Friday evening with your best mates.
 It’s got that unmistakable good old day feel about it; taking me back to a time of sleepovers, 16-bit consoles, miniature sausage rolls and too much Pepsi.

-Never the less, Super Blood Hockey is a superb homage to the golden age of gaming and overstated violence, and I can’t wait to turn it into a drinking game.
+Super Blood Hockey is a superb homage to the golden age of gaming and overstated violence, and I can’t wait to turn it into a drinking game.